 Come along and paint some personalised gifts, no booking necessary for drop in sessions.
 We do not charge a studio fee so you only pay for the items you wish to paint.
 We are open to pop in and paint from 10 am to 5 pm, Tuesday to Saturday.
 They are a venue for children’s painting parties, so why not enquire to see if your child’s birthday is available for booking.

 A friendly family-run craft studio where people both and young and old can come and create their very own masterpiece.
 They have a vast and ever-changing range of pottery, priced from £7 to £40.

-OK so this place is a restaurant however I can’t miss it off my list because it is Lincolnshire’s only ‘proper’ themed restaurant and it’s great fun.
+OK, so this place is a restaurant, however, I can’t miss it off my list because it is Lincolnshire’s only ‘proper’ themed restaurant and it’s great fun.
 Not only is the food good there but you can dine while sat in a classic car.
 There’s plenty of photo ops with a Lightning McQueen car turn bar, plus a motorbike and a mini car for the kids to sit in.
-Petrol pumps and all other kids of memorabilia.
+Petrol pumps and all other kinds of memorabilia.
 This place has to be seen to be believed.
 We love it!
 Find out more over here – Dine in a Car at V-Ate near Boston, Lincolnshire – Ultimate Experience

 Family Fun!
 Get lost in the Wragby Maze On your next family day out.
 It’s a must stop for family fun and games.
 Enjoy the outdoor mazes and other games for children and adults.
 Admission price is £5.75 per person.
 Children under two are free.
 Entrance fee includes access to all mazes and all garden games.
 Or you can just go round the maze for £3.50 per person.
 You can enjoy a round of putting for £3.50 per person.